LVKEdev/pokemonGame/README.md

-# pokemonGame
+# Pokemon Battle
-A pokemon battle replicator you can play in your Python terminal!
+A small project I made in Python.
+Open the file in your terminal to play.